Yanbaru whiskered bat: Description

-Its tragi are 7 mm, and tapers gradually at the tip.
+Its tragi are 7 mm, and taper gradually at the tip.

 The braincase is small relative to its skull.

 Range and habitat

 It is only found in the fragments of mature forest remaining on Okinawa Island, Tokunoshima, and Amami Ōshima.

 On Okinawa Island, it is found on United States military property.

 On Amami Ōshima, its habitat occurs within Amami Guntō Quasi-National Park.

 During the day, it roosts in hollow trees.

 Conservation

 This species was evaluated for the first time by the IUCN in 2000, when it was described as data deficient.
 It was listed as critically endangered in 2008, which was maintained in the 2019 evaluation.

 It is listed as critically endangered because it only occurs on three islands, its extent of occurrence is less than 100 km2, and its habitat size and quality is being lost.

 Deforestation is a major threat to its continued existence.